nickjourjine/cheap-ultrasonic-speaker/README.md

 `Raspberry Pi 3B`: The small computer that will control the speaker and run any code for playback experiments.

-`HiFiBerry DAC2-pro Sound Card`: A device that plugs into the Raspberry Pi, allowing it to play high quality audio.
+`HiFiBerry DAC2 PRO Sound Card`: A device that plugs into the Raspberry Pi, allowing it to play high quality audio.

 `XH-M542 Amplifier`: A device that interfaces between the Raspberry Pi/Sound Card and the speaker.
 It is needed to amplify signals appropriately before they reach the speaker itself.
 Amplifiers are usually quite expensive, but the XH-M542 is very cheap for what it does.
 Thank you to the amazing [Jörg Rychen](https://services.ini.uzh.ch/admin/modules/uzh/person.php?id=38740) for tipping me off to its existence!